- Gonorrhea is a sexually transmitted infection (STI) that is spread through oral, anal, and vaginal sex.

 - You can use an anonymous notification application, such as: an email from a reliable website such as bedsider.org.
 This website will send a confidential email card to your partner(s) for free.
 Another website, inspot.org, will send an anonymous text to your partner(s).

-It is also important that all of your sexual partner(s) are treated.
+It is also important that all of your sexual partner(s) are tested and treated.
+If your partner is unlikely to get evaluated, your health care provider may be able to give you a prescription to provide treatment to your partner (called expedited partner therapy).
 Find out if their health care provider has told them if it is safe to have sex again (before you think about having sex with them).

 Make sure you use a latex (or polyurethane if you are allergic to latex) condom every time you have vaginal, anal, and oral sex.